igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 an endpoint that uses them may be fingerprinted based on their usage.
 But, since there is no release of user data, the techniques seem unlikely to substantially increase the existing privacy risks.

-Additionally, if there is some experimental traffic over the network with those bit sets, a network operator could put this marked traffic in a priority queue to deliver a better service and so mislead an experiment that would benchmark.
+Furthermore, if there is experimental traffic with these bit set on the network, a network operator could potentially prioritize this marked traffic by placing it in a priority queue.
+This may result in the delivery of better service, which could potentially mislead an experiment intended to benchmark the network.

 # IANA Considerations